oddbird/oddsite/content/2019/10/03/css-is-weird.rst

   CSS is for documents,
   and also for apps
-  on a univerally accessible web.
+  on a universally accessible web.

 This is a young platform, and all the core languages are growing fast, with CSS advancing leaps and bounds over the last few years,